 Step 1: Collar and leash

-Check chains (choker chains or slip collars) or pronged/pinch collars must not be used as they cause pain and distress to animals.
+Check chains (choker chains or slip collars) or pronged/pinch collars must not be used as they cause pain and distress to animals, and can cause damage to the neck.

 Step 2: Front-attach harness